Tenclea/tenclea/README.md

 <img src="assets/github-metrics.svg" alt="Metrics" width="75%">

-Please leave a star on [my profile](https://github.com/Tenclea/Tenclea) if you liked it ! ❤
+Leave a star on [my profile](https://github.com/Tenclea/Tenclea) if you liked it ! ❤